FREQUENTLY ASKED QUESTIONS

 How does the camp stay in touch with the parents?

-Mill Basin Day Camp stays in touch with parents in a variety of ways.
-Through emails, texting and our website, MBDC keeps parents informed on a daily basis.
+One of the most asked questions about Mill Basin Day Camp is how we stay in touch with parents .
+We do that through emails, texting and our website, MBDC keeps parents informed on a daily basis.
 Families have their own personal login accounts where they can view password-protected pages that include their own family information, schedules, food menus, and more.

 Of course, every parent wants to see their camper in action at camp.
 So as an enrolled family, a parent can log in to see the hundreds of pictures and some videos that we post daily of our campers participating in all the MBDC has to offer.